getreu/tp-note/README.md

 ### Tp-Note NetBSD

-* An official package is available on NetBSD and other pkgsrc supported platforms
+* An official package is available on NetBSD and other "pkgsrc" supported platforms:

   To install Tp-Note on NetBSD, simply use the native package manager.